Frequently Asked Questions

 - Will I need a deposit to start service?

-- Why do I receive a bill from the City of Tigard and Clean Water Services?
+- Why do I receive bills from multiple providers: City of Tigard, Tualatin Valley Water, Clean Water Services?

 - Who is “Clean Water Services”?